Fixed Asset Turnover Ratio

 - Has invested in areas that do not increase the capacity of the bottleneck operation, resulting in no additional throughput

-The concept of the fixed asset ratio is most useful to an outside observer, who wants to know how well a business is employing its assets to generate sales.
+The concept of the fixed asset turnover ratio is most useful to an outside observer, who wants to know how well a business is employing its assets to generate sales.

-Formula: Subtract accumulated depreciation from gross fixed assets, and divide into net annual sales.
+The formula for the ratio is to subtract accumulated depreciation from gross fixed assets, and divide into net annual sales.
 It may be necessary to obtain an average fixed asset figure, if the amount varies significantly over time.
 Do not include intangible assets in the denominator, since it can skew the results.
 The formula is:

 Net annual sales